Wanner987/ASE-230-Project-2/project2_rubric.md

 ## 🔹 Re-implement Project 1 Documentation (40 pts)

 - [ /15] **Re-implemented Project 1 documentation** using Hugo (transformed from Marp)
-  - Hugo site structure created:
+  - Hugo site structure created: hugo new site my-document
   - [T] Successfully converted Marp to Hugo markdown
 - [ /15] **Added portfolio pages** to Hugo site
   - Portfolio pages added:
   - [T/F] Portfolio showcases ASE230 projects effectively
 - [ /10] Created a screen capture to show you can use Hugo to build web site for your portfolio
   - GitHub Link or Filename of the screen capture: https://github.com/Wanner987/ASE-230-Project-2/blob/main/Screenshot%20show%20hugo%20site%20is%20working.png